Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Initial qEEG brain mapping assessments, Emotional Transformation Therapy, and certain neurostimulation techniques require in-person visits to our office.
 However, follow-up consultations and most other therapy modalities can be conducted through teletherapy.
 We'll work with you to develop a treatment plan that minimizes the need for in-person appointments.

-If you are experiencing a mental health emergency, please call the National Suicide Prevention Lifeline at 988, text HOME to 741741, or go to your nearest emergency room.
+If you are experiencing a mental health emergency, please call or text the 988 Suicide & Crisis Lifeline (988), text HOME to 741741, or go to your nearest emergency room.